Chapter 6. AsciiDoctor Primer

 6.2.
 Headings

-AsciiDoctor supports six headings levels.
+Asciidoctor supports six headings levels.
 If the document type is article only one level 0 (=) can be used.
 If the document type is book then there can be multiple level 0 (=) headings.

 This is an example of headings in an article.